pratham-ak2004/PDF-Reader/Readme.md

 The required environment can be set using terminal itself.

-Check python instlled in you setup.
+Check python installed in you setup.
 Note: this step can be skipped.

 ```bash